 Take The First Step To Success

 If you are involved in a bankruptcy proceeding in any capacity, call the experienced legal team at McBrayer.
-With offices in Lexington, Louisville, Frankfort and Greenup, we serve clients throughout Kentucky and the United States.
+With offices in Lexington, Louisville, Frankfort, Greenup and Ashland, we serve clients throughout Kentucky and the United States.

 - Douglas T. Logsdon - Attorney Biography